Kaciras/icodec/README.md

 If your bundler requires special handing of WebAssembly, you can pass the URL of WASM files to `load*` function.
 WASM files are exported in the format `icodec/<codec>-<enc|dec>.wasm`.

-icodec is tree-shakable, with a bundler the unused code and wasm file can be eliminated from loading.
+icodec is tree-shakable, with a bundler the unused code and wasm files can be eliminated.

 ```javascript
 import { avif, jxl } from "icodec";